Welcome to the new Navitent!

 * Hold babies in the NICU to give a nurse a break

-* Organize a bridge game for widows or the elderly
+* Organize a bridge game for older folks in your town

 * Go to the park and chat with someone who needs a friendly conversation and a warm smile